eficode-academy/codeascode/Aarhus-Instructions.md

 If you really get curious about how the Dockerfile works, ask google or your instructor.

+Did we forget to mention that you might need `sudo` to run docker commands inside Jenkins?
+Can you figure out why?

 ### Setup your build job to poll Github for changes.

 ### Set up simple testing